TommieWalker24/PracticeProjects/README.md

 # PracticeProjects
-Projects to practice programming and learn languages
+Varies projects with a focus on learning new programming practices and languages